 SEO Karma: What Goes Around Comes Around

-Karma is a concept in some religions that emphasizes the relationship between cause and affect; meaning every action or deed plays a part in shaping the past, present and future.
+Karma is a concept in some religions that emphasizes the relationship between cause and effect, where every action or deed plays a part in shaping the past, present, and future.
 I, myself, am a firm believer in karma.
-Google also believes in karma.
-It will gladly serve you what you deserve if you’re practicing harmful SEO tactics.
+Google also believes in karma; it will gladly serve you what you deserve if you’re practicing harmful SEO tactics.

 Does that mean Google is God?
 Some may argue that.
 But one thing is for sure: You do want to please it as much as possible through good SEO.
 The kind of SEO that’s developed through best practices and White Hat techniques, or else you might get what’s coming to you.

 Let’s take two recent examples of poor SEO that felt the well-deserved wrath of Google.
 You may remember the DecorMyEyes.com dude who admittedly reported to the New York Times that he was using bad reviews as a means of ranking.

 In a maybe less-familiar story, last week Search Engine Roundtable exposed a comment thread in the Google Webmaster Help forum that revealed a shady SEO firm.
 Someone jumped in on the thread defending the SEO agency but denying that he was involved with it in any way.